 In a promising update, Dan Harmon said (via SyFy Wire).
 “We’re more on schedule than we’ve ever been.
 It kind of makes you have to focus on the whole process when you don't have this office environment anymore."

 Bizarrely, Harmon has even confirmed that work has begun on season seven of all things, indicating that things are all smooth sailing from hereon out.

 Spencer Grammer (Summer) even told the Talking Simpsons podcast that working-from-home is always an option for the show.

 “We’ll continue to have pickups, we always do that for the show… I have a great closet, fully ready for an impromptu recording,” Grammer said.

-Chris Parnell (Jerry) even told us that he thinks there’s “going to be less of a wait” for season 5 and beyond.
+Chris Parnell (Jerry) even mentioned to us that he thinks there’s “going to be less of a wait” for season 5 and beyond.
 Parnell added: “One lucky thing is our show is animated in Canada, primarily, so they don’t have some of the same restrictions we might if our show was animated in the Asian countries where things have been a little more locked down.”

 Watch the first scene from Rick and Morty season 5 now

-As first looks go, they don't get much better than this.
+As early first looks go, they don't get much better than this.
 Footage from Rick and Morty season 5 has emerged, featuring shots at Marvel, DC, and even the introduction of Rick's new nemesis.

 The Rick and Morty season 5 “First Look” begins with Morty carrying a badly wounded Rick to safety on his ship – but not before the mad scientist catches a glimpse of a parallel universe where he and his grandson are Blade-style vampire hunters.
 Later, Morty discovers that Jessica does, in fact, like him and invites him round for a date.
 One small problem: he’s hurtling towards the Earth and is mid-crash landing when Jessica calls.